 “Contrary to statements made by Mr. Smith’s attorney as has been reported, Mr. Smith agreed to a 3-year Consent Agreement Domestic Violence Civil Protection Order to stay away from his exwife.
 This order is to protect Courtney Smith, and she did not agree to any “mutual” stay-away order.
 No court has found Courtney in contempt of any court order.
 Due to recent events, Courtney remains in feat for her safety and the safety and well being of the parties’ children, who are Courtney’s primary concern.
 It is unfortunate that Mr. Smith chose to violate court orders rather than put the parties’ children first.

 — Julia L. Leveridge

 There are two sides to every story.
-This entire saga with the former Ohio State assistant football coach is proof of that.
-What’s sad is this just doesn’t seem like it will ever end.
+This entire saga with the former Ohio State assistant football coach Zach Smith is proof of that.
+What’s sad is this just didn’t seem like it will ever end.

 Zach Smith Sentenced to 180 Days in Jail

 Approximately nine months after his arrest for violating a civil protection order, ex-Ohio State assistant Zach Smith was sentenced on Friday morning, February 7, 2020.
 He was found guilty in December, according to The Athletic’s Nicole Auerbach, but his sentencing came a couple of months later.